 This procedure should be followed by customers making complaints about anything related to our products and services APART from complaints related to the loss of your electricity and/or gas supply.

 Problems with your supply are the responsibility of the distribution company serving your property.
 If you experience problems with your supply you should contact your distribution company directly.
 Their contact number is shown on your bill as the 'Emergency Number' or in the telephone book under Electricity.
 It can also be found on our website on our Help page.

 iSupplyEnergy will do what we reasonably can to resolve any customer complaint as quickly as possible.
-We aim to resolve most complaints by the end of the next working day and within 28 working days for more complicated issues.
+We aim to resolve most complaints by the end of the next working day and within 28 calendar days for more complicated issues.

 Unfortunately, there will be some cases in which a suitable and mutually agreed resolution could take longer.
 As per industry regulations, iSupplyEnergy has 8 weeks to provide a resolution in these cases.
 If no resolution can be achieved within 8 weeks we will inform you in writing and signpost you to the energy Ombudsman.

 The Energy Ombudsman is an organisation that works on the customer's behalf to achieve a resolution to complaints they have with their Energy Suppliers.
 It provides a free and independent service and will investigate your complaint on your behalf and their decision is binding.

 It is worth noting that Energy Suppliers have 8 weeks to achieve a resolution before the Ombudsman will take up the case.
 In the event that iSupplyEnergy can’t achieve a resolution within 8 weeks, we will send you an email to that effect and signpost you to their services.